Baingan Bharta – Smokey, Oven-Roasted Eggplant Curry

 - Baingan Bharta doesn’t need to be enhanced with extra spice powders like cumin and coriander.
 The smoked eggplant takes center stage.

-As if it doesn’t win enough already, this dish is as healthy as it is delicious.
-Deep colored fruits and vegetables like eggplants are rich in antioxidants.
-Eggplants are also full of fiber and contain many B-complex vitamins, making them especially great for vegetarians and vegans.
+This dish is as healthy as it is delicious.
+Eggplants are rich in antioxidants and are also full of fiber and contain many B-complex vitamins, making them especially great for vegetarians and vegans.

 Smoked Eggplant Curry | Restaurant-Style Baingan Bharta